drago-ex/generator/readme.md

 ## Drago Generator

-Generating entities and form data.
+This tool generates entities and form data for your applications.
+It is built on PHP 8.3 and provides a simple interface for creating classes and using them in your projects.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://raw.githubusercontent.com/drago-ex/generator/master/license.md)
 [![PHP version](https://badge.fury.io/ph/drago-ex%2Fgenerator.svg)](https://badge.fury.io/ph/drago-ex%2Fgenerator)